top of page

 The Call Center Strategic Direction is aligned with customer values and the organizational corporate objectives.
 This makes the call center strategy applied by the call center team itself, albeit derived from corporate consumer objectives.
 This call center management team would then articulate:

-• Organisational responsibilities and measureable standards supporting the vision
+• Organizational responsibilities and measurable standards supporting the vision

 • Call Center positioning as a catalyst for success